sandyherho/usdIDRTrump100days/README.md

   - Comprehensive normality assessment using multiple tests
   - Ensemble anomaly detection combining machine learning and statistical methods

-## Key Findings

-Our analysis reveals statistically significant shifts in USD/IDR exchange rate patterns following the US presidential transition, with notable findings including:

-1. Robust evidence of distributional differences between pre and post-inauguration periods
-2. Quantifiable changes in exchange rate volatility following the political transition
-3. Identification of specific anomalous market behaviors during the transition period
-4. Effect size measurements indicating practical significance beyond statistical detection

-These findings contribute to the understanding of how emerging market currencies respond to major political transitions in the United States.

 ## Technical Requirements